athena-framework/website/docs/components/config.md

 end
 ```

 To reiterate, the primary benefit of parameters is to centralize and decouple their values from the types that actually use them.
 Another benefit is they offer full compile time safety, if for example, the type of `app_url` was mistakenly set to `Int32` or if the parameter's name was typo'd, e.g. `"%app.ap_url%"`; both would result in compile time errors.

 NOTE: The only valid usecases for accessing parameters directly via `ART.parameters` is within a configuration type, or a type outside of Athena's control/DI framework.

 ## Custom Annotations

 Athena integrates the `Config` component's ability to define custom annotation configurations.
-This feature allows developers to define custom annotations, and the data that should be read off of them, then apply/access the annotations on [ART::Controller][Athena::Routing::Controller] and/or [ART::Action][Athena::Routing::Action]s.
+This feature allows developers to define custom annotations, and the data that should be read off of them, then apply/access the annotations on [ATH::Controller][Athena::Framework::Controller] and/or [ATH::Action][Athena::Framework::Action]s.

 This is a powerful feature that allows for almost limitless flexibility/customization.
 Some ideas include: storing some value in the request attributes, raise an exception, invoke some external service; all based on the presence/absence of it, a value read off of it, or either/both of those in-conjunction with an external service.

 ```crystal
 require "athena"